2103 - Vacation

 Statement

-Participation in the Vacation/Sick Leave Program or the ALP is a voluntary and personal choice of each employee.
+Choosing to participate in either the Vacation/Sick Leave Program or the ALP is a voluntary and personal choice made by each eligible employee.
 An employee should carefully evaluate the leave programs to determine which better addresses individual needs.

 Eligibility

-To qualify a full-time month, an employee must work 11 or more working days in a monthly pay period.
-In order for a part-time month to be a qualifying pay period, an employee must work at least that fraction of 88 hours (11 days) that corresponds to the employee’s time base.
-Vacation credits are to be given on a pro rata basis to fractional time base employees on the first day of every monthly qualifying pay period once six continuous qualifying pay periods have been completed.
-An intermittent employee must have 160 hours of paid employment to receive a qualifying monthly pay period and will receive vacation credits on the first day of every monthly qualifying pay period once 960 hours of paid employment has been met.
+Vacation credits are accrued on a pro rata basis to fractional time base employees on the first day of each monthly qualifying pay period upon completion of six continuous qualifying pay periods.
+An intermittent employee must have 160 hours of paid employment to receive a qualifying monthly pay period and will accrue vacation credits on the first day of each monthly qualifying pay period upon completion of 960 hours of paid employment.

 Enrollment

-Upon hire, most employees may elect to enroll in either Vacation/Sick Leave Program or the Annual Leave Program (ALP).
-Departments are responsible for providing information to employees regarding their option to participate in the Vacation/Sick Leave and when and how to change their election.
-It is recommended that employees who have elected to participate in either program receive confirmation of their election.
-The election form and copies of any other information provided to the employees regarding the program should be kept in the employee’s personnel file.
+Upon hire, eligible employees may elect to enroll in either the Vacation/Sick Leave Program or the ALP.
+Departments are responsible for providing information to employees regarding their option to participate in the Vacation/Sick Leave Program and when and how to change their election.
+Information provided to the employee should include the differences between the programs, including impact on Non-Industrial Disability Insurance (NDI) claims.
+It is recommended that employees who elect to participate in either program receive confirmation of their election.
+The election form and copies of any other information provided to the employees regarding the program should be kept in the employee’s Official Personnel File (OPF).

-After the initial election, employees in Bargaining Units 1, 3, 4, 11, 14, 15, 17, 20, and 21 are subject to an open enrollment period.
+After the initial election, represented employees in Bargaining Units (BU) 1, 3, 4, 11, 14, 15, 17, 20, and 21 are subject to an open enrollment period.
 Open enrollment occurs each April 1 through April 30, and enrollment changes are effective the first day of the June pay period.
-During the open enrollment period, employees may elect to opt in or out of the program.
+During the open enrollment period, employees may elect to opt into or out of the program.

-Excluded and employees represented by Bargaining Units 2, 5, 6, 7, 8, 9, 10, 12, 13, 16, 18, and 19, maintain a continuous enrollment eligibility period.
-Employees must remain in the ALP or Vacation/Sick Leave Program for at least 24 months from the last date of election.
+Excluded and employees represented by BU's 2, 5, 6, 7, 8, 9, 10, 12, 13, 16, 18, and 19 maintain a continuous enrollment eligibility period.
+Employees must remain in either the ALP or Vacation/Sick Leave Program for at least 24 months from the last date of election.

 Accrual